 - 2. Enable any additional symbologies as required and exit Programming Mode. - 3.
 Scan a regular bar code label and verify that the scanner and host communicate correctly. - 4.
 You have completed the factory settings change procedure.

-If you experience difficulties, have questions or require additional information, contact your local distributor using the listings located on the back cover of this guide.
+If you experience difficulties, have questions or require additional information, contact Informatics, Inc.